Back to The Triumph

 • the end belongs to Christ

-St. Augustine presents history as conflict between two cities, with final vindication of the City of God.
-St. Thomas Aquinas teaches that beatitude is the final end for which prepares the soul.
-St. Louis de Montfort stresses Marian fidelity as a path of perseverance in times of trial.
+St. Augustine presents history as the conflict of two cities, ending in the vindication of the City of God.[2]
+St. Thomas teaches that beatitude is the final end for which prepares the soul.[3]
+St. Louis de Montfort shows how Marian fidelity trains souls to persevere through trial toward that end.[4]

 After persecutions and heresies that seemed overwhelming, repeatedly emerged purified through martyr witness, doctrinal clarity, and continuity.
-Each restoration was partial in history, yet each prefigured the final triumph promised by God.
+Every restoration in history was partial, yet each prefigured the final triumph promised by God.

-Many are exhausted by institutional corruption and doctrinal confusion.
-Some respond with anger alone.
-Others surrender to compromise.
+Many souls are exhausted by institutional corruption and doctrinal confusion.
+Some answer with anger alone.
+Others submit to compromise for the sake of emotional rest.
 Both lose hope.

 Hope in this crisis requires concrete fidelity: